Max17777/onlybundlr/README.md

 });
 ```

-Just like when creating posts, we pass our `upload` utility function pointer into the `useCreatePost` hook (`useCreatePost({ publisher, upload })`) when creating it.
-Again, this gets automatically wired together.
+Just like when creating posts, we pass our `upload` utility function pointer into the `useCreatePost` hook (`useCreatePost({ publisher, upload })`) when setting up the React hook.
 The `create` function internally generates the post metadata and passes it to `upload` where it is upload to Bundlr.
 The URL to the metadata is returned and automatically posted to Lens.

 Here's the full code for the component:

+File name: `componenets/PublicationComposer.js`

 ```js
 import React, { useState, useEffect } from "react";